nwhitehead/vexflowrust/NOTES.md

 Bounding box seems a bit small:
     Accidental.Bounding_Box.png
+    I think I need to adjust verticals for string (not just width)

 rquickjs
     I want to do "await main()" at toplevel, but I don't get exceptions that way.